gjc129/CS458-Project/README.md

 Oct 4th: Created AWS account to host Database using PostgreSQL

-Oct 9th: added new comment file 9OCT-comments, it contains information for the website like what might be included in the webpages
+Oct 9th: added new comment file 9OCT-comments; it contains information for the website like what might be included in the webpages;
+         still trying to figure out how AWS/PostgreSQL/sqlworkbench work to get database up and running; may need to create random person generator to populate the DB for testing and example purposes